icssc/peterportal-client/README.md

 Optionally, you can run the site/api separately by changing into their respective directories in two different terminal windows and running `pnpm run dev`

-# Where does the data come from?
+# Where Does the Data Come From?

 We consolidate our data directly from official UCI sources such as: UCI Catalogue, UCI Public Records Office, and UCI WebReg (courtesy of [Anteater API](https://github.com/icssc/anteater-api)).